mozilla/multi-account-containers/docs/metrics.md

 There is currently no server side component to Containers.

 ### Client Side
-Containers will use Test Pilot Telemetrywith no batching of data.
+Containers will use Test Pilot Telemetry with no batching of data.
 Details of when pings are sent are below, along with examples of the `payload` portion of a `testpilottest` telemetry ping for each scenario.